Egypt Residential Property Market Analysis 2025

 "The implementation of structural reforms, supported by the IMF program, and the shift to a durably flexible exchange rate regime are expected to relieve the pressure on external financing and accelerate reforms," said the European Bank for Reconstruction and Development (EBRD).

 Egypt has successfully weathered the adverse impact of the Covid-19 pandemic, with its real GDP rising by 3.5% in 2020 and by another 3.3% in 2021.
-Egypt is the only nation in the MENA that avoided negative GDP growth during the onset of the pandemic.
-The economy expanded by a healthy 5%, on average, in the past seven years, as various economic reforms have successfully buoyed business investment and private consumption in the country.
+In fact, Egypt was the only nation in the MENA that avoided negative GDP growth during the onset of the pandemic.
+The economy expanded by a healthy 4.3%, on average, in the past decade, as various economic reforms have successfully buoyed business investment and private consumption in the country.

 Egypt's housing cycle

-In 2015, the housing market weakened again, with house prices falling by 4.7% (-14.2% in real terms), amidst political uncertainty and civil unrest.
+The housing market weakened again in 2015, with house prices falling by 4.7% (-14.2% in real terms), amidst political uncertainty and civil unrest.
 But the property market bounced back immediately, with house prices rising by 24.7% (1.2% in real terms) in 2016.

 Egypt Aqarmap Real Estate Index graph